oskarth/experiments.oskarth.com/content/unix02.md

 0x2fb8: 0x00002fe4      0x0000031f      0x00000b5f      0x00000000
 ```

-Note that the new address on the stack is our old base pointer from
+The new address on the stack is our old base pointer from main.
+We've
-main.
-We've seen this before, but let's take a look again.
+seen this before, but let's take a look again.

 ```
 (gdb) x /4x 0x00002fe4